 My world was almost exclusively white and working class and very small.
 My family, while certainly not into recognizing, naming, unpacking, or challenging white privilege, refrained from explicit racism.

 There was one exception, however, that is hard for me to share, but the details of our lives are what they are.
-We were at the Shrine Circus when a family member whom I adore, passed me a bag of mixed nuts, and told me to try one large, brown nut that he referred to as a “N-word toe.”
+We were at the circus once when a family member whom I adore, passed me a bag of mixed nuts, and told me to try one large, brown nut that he referred to as a “N-word toe.”
 I remember feeling confused, shocked, disturbed.
-But, as I have done so often in my life, I swallowed my shame and retreated into cowardly and awkward silence, filing the incident away in the file marked denial.
+But, as I have done so often in my life, I swallowed my shame and retreated into cowardly and awkward silence, filing the incident in the folder marked denial.

 Like most kids my age, whiteness was something one never thought about.
 It was normative.

-Although I cringe sharing this, I saw nothing wrong with the nickname I was given by some of my classmates in elementary school, Kimba the White Lion, the name of a popular cartoon back in the 1960’s.
-But listen to the words of the show’s theme song, words that I merrily sang along with as a young schoolgirl:
+Although I cringe sharing this, I saw nothing wrong with the nickname I was given by some of my classmates in elementary school, Kimba the White Lion, a popular cartoon character back in the 1960’s.
+As if the name alone weren’t bad enough, listen to the words of the show’s theme song, words that I merrily sang along with as a young schoolgirl:

 Who lives in the deepest darkest Africa?
 Who’s the one who brought the jungle fame?
 Who’s the king of animals in Africa?
 Kimba the white lion is his name.
 When we get in trouble and we’re in a fight, Who’s the one who won’t just turn and run?
 Who believes in doing good and doing right?
 Kimba the white lion is the one.